Opinion: Why is Johnny Depp still the face of Dior Sauvage?

 The #JusticeforJohnny hashtag that’s been active since Heard alleged being physically and sexually assaulted by Depp showed fans’ strength of feeling.
 They thanked Dior for the brand’s loyalty to Depp.

-In the courtroom, Depp has played up to the support of his fan base, stating: “My goal is the truth because it killed me that all these people I had met over the years… that these people would think that I was a fraud.”
+In the courtroom, Depp has played up to the support of his fanbase, stating: “My goal is the truth because it killed me that all these people I had met over the years… that these people would think that I was a fraud.”

-Depp met Heard while working on The Rum Diaries, a film of Hunter S. Thompson’s then-unpublished novel.
-Heard fulfilled Depp’s notion of the perfect femme-fatale and he seems to be constructing the same scenario in the courtroom.
-He’s an eccentric but charismatic and noble gentleman ; exploited and ruined by his love for a beautiful, fame-hungry young actress.
+Depp met Heard while working on The Rum Diaries, an adaptation of a novel by Hunter S Thompson.
+Heard fulfilled Depp’s notion of the perfect femme fatale and he seems to be constructing the same scenario in the courtroom.
+He’s an eccentric but charismatic and noble gentleman; exploited and ruined by his love for a beautiful, fame-hungry young actress.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-For example, Depp apologises for his “vulgar language” in the texts about killing Heard and then violating the corpse “to check that she’s dead.”
+For example, Depp apologises for his “vulgar language” in the texts about killing Heard and then violating the corpse “to check that she’s dead”.
 He attributes the horror of the imagery to the pain he was feeling at the time of writing, thereby making the imagery of the torture of a woman about his own emotional distress.

-He also attempts to intellectualise these abusive texts about Heard by likening the writing style to Hunter S. Thompson’s gonzo style of journalism… well, if portraying obscene violence against women is a literary device then that’s just Depp being proper arty, isn’t it?
+He also attempts to intellectualise these abusive texts about Heard by likening the writing style to Thompson’s gonzo style of journalism… well, if portraying obscene violence against women is a literary device then that’s just Depp being proper arty, isn’t it?

 Heard isn’t coming out of the trial smelling of roses, but Depp – despite evidence showing his aggressive and abusive behaviour – seems to be coming out smelling of Dior’s Sauvage.
 He owes them, big time.